sslash/sslash.github.io/_posts/2014-09-25-Working Title That Has Got Something To Do With Gardr, Ads, HTML5 and JS.md

 So what are the requirements for the perfect way to embed third-party advertising content?
      1. Don't let banners be bart of the critical rendering path.
 Banners must 	   render after the page has rendered so that domready can trigger early.
-     2. Banner content should not be able to easily access our site's DOM.
+     2. Banner content should not be able to directly access our site's DOM.
      3. It should be possible to have some sort of communication between the third-party content, and the host site.

 ## Introducing Gardr.

 At Finn.no, we have implemented a solution to this problem.
 Gardr.
-Gardr is a Javascript library that is executed after the DOM is ready.
+Gardr is a JavaScript library that is executed after the DOM is ready.
 It creates an iframe on all the container positions you have chosen, and sets the iframe's source url to an HTML template that is hosted on an **external domain**.
 This way, the third-party banner has no access to its parent site due to **cross-domain restrictions**.
 The external HTML template embeds a **gardr-ext** script.
 This script will document write another script tag with the advertising banner's script URL.
 As a result, the third-party script has been bootstrapped safely inside a cross-domain iframe.
 Async-wise.

 In addition, Gardr offers a plugin API, so that plugins can be built to alter the behavior of the way the banner is rendered.
 And communicate safely with the host site.
 And do whatever else you would like your banner to do in order to cooperate with the site.
 Or the opposite.